realmbgl/kudo-tutorial/unit3/README.md

 ```

-Looking at the kudo logs you will see that the `update` plan executed for this.
+Lets check on the plan execution history using the kudo cli, we see the `update plan` has been executed.

 ```
-2019/05/07 17:46:18 PlanExecutionController: PlanExecution "myes-update-618849000" has already run to completion, not processing.
+kubectl kudo plan history --instance=myes
+History of all plan-executions for instance "myes" in namespace "default":
+.
+├── myes-deploy-206753060 (created 4h20m36s ago)
+└── myes-update-207626186 (created 39s ago)
 ```